|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

-If the fissile atoms are distributed like two parallel flat pancakes, then slowly bringing the two pancakes closer together makes their net behaviour change from being like two separate disks to being like one single sphere.
+If the fissile atoms are distributed like two parallel flat pancakes sharing a common axis, then slowly bringing the two pancakes closer together makes their net behaviour change from being like two separate disks to being like one single sphere.
 That is, there is a distance between the two pancakes at which k = 0.

 We can build such an assembly at room temperature and immerse it in a pool of liquid sodium.
 Then at time:

 t = to